amanteaux/spark-ws-demo/README.md

 3. The server is up and running on port 4567

 ## Action composition
-The big win with Spark and Java 8 is the ability the compose actions very easily:
+The great thing with Spark and Java 8 is the ability the compose actions very easily:

 1. Let's consider ```get("/user", userWs::list)``` : the action ```userWs::list``` which list all the users is mapped to the path "/user"
 2. Want to produce JSON ?
 No problem: ```get("/user", jsonFilter.jsonResponse(userWs::list))```: ```jsonFilter.jsonResponse``` is a simple function that takes a Route as parameter and returns a Route ; the returned Route just serializes the result of the Route taken as parameter in JSON
-3. Want to restrict access ? ```get("/user", jsonFilter.jsonResponse(authenticationFilter.authenticate(userWs::list)))``` : the authenticationFilter works the same as the jsonFilter !
+3. Want to restrict access to the web-service ? ```get("/user", jsonFilter.jsonResponse(authenticationFilter.authenticate(userWs::list)))``` : the authenticationFilter works the same as the jsonFilter !
 4. Almost all your actions are using JSON and authentication ?
 Factorize it all: ```Route authenticatedAndJsonResponse(Route route) { return authenticationFilter.authenticate(jsonFilter.jsonResponse(route)); }```

+Even tough before and after filters are proposed by the framework, action composition enables the application to have a lot more flexibility: you can apply a filter to only certain actions.
+Moreover, it is easier to debug actions composition since you know exactly what you are doing.

 ## Spark review
 ### Strengths